dukt/social-docs/docs/configuration.md

 ```

 ## lockDomains
-Lock social registration to specific domains.
+Locks social registration to specific domains.
 The list of locked domains must be provided as as array.

 ```php
 'lockDomains' => [],